tgstation/tgstation/tgui-next/README.md

 - `basis: string` - This defines the default size of an element before the remaining space is distributed.
 It can be a length (e.g. `20%`, `5rem`, etc.), an `auto` or `content` keyword.
 - `align: string` - This allows the default alignment (or the one specified by align-items) to be overridden for individual flex items.
-See: `<Flex>`.
+See: [Flex](#flex).

 ### `LabeledList`